 In 1982 and 1983, Captain Brown served as president of the Royal Aeronautical Society.

 Eric “Winkle” Brown died at Redhill, Surrey, England, 21 February 2016, at the age of 97 years.

 USS Langley was the United States Navy’s first aircraft carrier.
 The ship was named in honor of an American scientist, Samuel Pierpont Langley.
 It was a former collier, USS Jupiter (AC-3), which had been converted at the Norfolk Navy Yard, 1921–1922.
-The ship was 542 feet (165 meters) in length, overall, with a beam of 65 feet, 5 inches (19.939 meters) and draft of 24 feet (7.315 meters).
-The aircraft carrier had a full load displacement of 15,568 U.S. tons (14,123 Metric tons).
+As an aircraft carrier, Langley had a complement of 468 men, including the air wing.
+The ship was 542 feet, 2.5 inches (165.27 meters) in length, overall, with a beam of 65 feet, 6 inches (19.96 meters) and draft of 22 feet, 1 inch (6.73 meters).
+The aircraft carrier had a full load displacement of 15,150 long tons (15,393 Metric tons).

 The Chance Vought VE-7 was originally ordered as a two-place trainer, but its performance and handling qualities were so good that it was widely used as a fighter.
 The VE-7SF was a single-place, single-engine biplane built for the U.S. Navy.